plotdb/sheet/README.md

      - apply on range
  - `scrollLock`: default true. prevent from horizontal scrolling of document.body if true.
    - this affects how user interact with sheet with scrolling gestures. check src comment for more information.
+ - `data`: initial data, as array of arrays

 ## API